PeppeL-G/bagawork/docs/src/routes/(default)/documentation/state/+page.md

 ## Viewing the state
 In our :online-editor, you can easily view the state of your app by clicking on a page, and then on the `State` tab in the upper right corner.

-The state is in the editor shown as JSON code.
+In our Online Editor, the state is shown as JSON code.
 JSON is a quite simple data format, and it works very similar to the most common values in JavaScript.

 ::: tip Example